HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/security/authentication.md

 !!!note
     - You can use `oidc-idpcat` authentication in the same places that "JWT" config blocks were used previously, just with some coordination with core Domino.
     - "JWT" will work the same on Domino 14.
-There's no conflict if DRAPI and Domino have completely-distinct authentication providers.
+There's no conflict if Domino REST API and Domino have completely-distinct authentication providers.
     - "oidc-idpcat" comes into play if you:

-        - Want both DRAPI and core Domino to use the same provider.
+        - Want both Domino REST API and core Domino to use the same provider.
-        - You're on Domino 14+.
+        - You're on Domino 14 or greater.
 There's no harm if you use "jwt" or "oidc" without configuring Domino, or even if they happen to point to the same location.

 ### Differences between `oidc` and `oidc-idpcat`